The duration of the exhibition is extended.

 The Jewish Community of Athens chose the Jewish Museum of Greece, as the place to organize and host the exhibition, as it is the foremost institution that deals with the education, the remembrance and the research of the Holocaust in our country.

-Accompanying the exhibition, the Museum offers educational programs and memorial events, in the form of museum programs, annual teaching seminars on the Holocaust, and related events regarding the WWII and the Holocaust of the Greek Jews, addressed to the interested public.
+Accompanying the exhibition, the Museum offers educational programs and memorial events, in the form of museum programs, annual teaching seminars on the Holocaust, and related events regarding the World War II and the Holocaust of the Greek Jews, addressed to the interested public.

 In the exhibition “The Memorial: 16 Artists Propose” participate the following artists (in alphabetical order):